 I already have an MA.
 If I am accepted to the PhD program, will I receive any credit for the coursework I have already done?

 Maybe.
 If your MA degree is in Sociology, then you may be able to transfer in up to six credits (taken within the last five years), at the discretion of the Graduate Committee (no required courses will be transferred in).
 The Graduate Committee will also review your MA thesis and determine whether you will need to complete an additional MA or not.
-If your MA degree is not in Sociology, we generally do not transfer in credits.
+If your MA degree is not in Sociology, we generally do not transfer in any credits.